matthewKeville/flummox/docs/game-design.md

         are invariant in points.
         - Decaying path choice is fine because it adds strategy
-        - Boards with multiplier tiles are poor because users might be led to a higher scoring path then the conceptualized.
+        - Boards with multiplier tiles are poor because users might be led to a higher scoring path then the one conceptualized.

 ## Implications